itissandeep98/TimeTableManager/README.md

 ## Info

 This is a simple react application to create a TimeTable based only on your choice of subjects.

+## Directory
+	/
+	 |--public/
+		|---> timetable.pdf         // Pdf shown on Main page
+		|--- images/                // All the images used

+	 |--src/
+		|--- Components/
+				|---> Routing.js     // Contains all the routing info
+				|---> Main.js        // Holds the Main view of '/' Route
+				|--- TimTable/
+						|--> Plot.js // Plots the table
+				|--- Admin/          // In progress
+		|--- shared/                 // Contains urls and initial state of the app
+		|--- store/                  // Contains redux store related code

 ## Setup